tpoisot/tpoisot/README.md

 ### Hi there 👋

+:mortar_board: I am a Quantitative & Computational Ecologist - https://poisotlab.io/

+:question: What does it means?
+:exclamation: I use machine learning and other data science tools to solve ecological problems

 <!--
 **tpoisot/tpoisot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.